Types of Regression Models in Machine Learning

 linear regression

-In this illustration, with an increase in the house size, the market value of the home increases.
-This could help in forecasting the price of houses when further data is entered in future.
+In this illustration, as the house size increases, the market value of the home increases.
+This could help forecast the price of houses when further data is entered in the future.

 2. Support Vector Regression

-Support Vector Machine is a type of supervised learning approach that may be applied to both classification and regression issues.
-Therefore, it is known as Support Vector Regression if we use it for regression-related issues.
+Support Vector Machine is a supervised learning approach that may be applied to classification and regression issues.
+Therefore, it is known as Support Vector Regression if it is used for regression-related issues.

-The goal of support vector regression (SVR) is to find a hyperplane with a maximal margin that can accommodate the greatest number of data points.
+Support vector regression (SVR) aims to find a hyperplane with a maximal margin that can accommodate the greatest number of data points.

-The basic objective of SVR is to take into account as many data points as possible within the boundary lines, and the best-fit line must include as many data points as possible.
-Following is the image representation of SVR.
+The basic objective of SVR is to consider as many data points as possible within the boundary lines, and the best-fit line must include as many data points as possible.
+The following is an image representation of SVR.

 support vector regression